Exhibits of The Lewes Historical Society:

 History of Brewing in Delaware & 20 Off-Centered Years of Dogfish Head-

-From 17th century Dutch, Swedish and English beers through the development of Delaware breweries in the 18th & 19th centuries The Lewes Historical Society will be looking at the history of beer in the First State.
+“History of Brewing in Delaware & 20 Off-Centered Years of Dogfish Head” examines 400 years of brewing in Delaware.
 Brands like Diamond State dominated the local beer market for decades until Prohibition and then were able to survive until 1955 when the doors to the last commercial brewery closed.
 No story about brewing in Delaware would be complete without a look at the craft beer movement today and the incredible story of Dogfish Head Craft Brewery.
 From the smallest commercial brewery in America at its opening in 1995 to an internationally recognized label today, Dogfish's 20 years of growth and innovation tells us much about the future -- and history -- of beer.
+This exhibit is partially funded by the Delaware Tourism Office.

 Open May 15-October 3, Monday-Saturday, 10am-4pm, FREE.
 Ellegood House & Blacksmith Shop, Lewes Historical Society Campus, Second & Shipcarpenter Street.